Joacodef/ct-rate-feature-benchmarks/src/classification/README.md

 - Trains with PyTorch, computes AUROC as the primary metric, and saves a final checkpoint to the configured checkpoint directory.
 - Persists a `last_state.pt` training snapshot each epoch so interrupted runs can resume where they left off.

+If the active config declares a `text_feature` column but the manifest omits it, `FeatureDataset` is reloaded without text features and training continues in visual-only mode.
+This lets you keep multimodal configs on disk without breaking simple manifests.

 Resuming training

 - Set `training.resume.enabled=true` to resume from the most recent `last_state.pt` in `paths.checkpoint_dir` (or the path recorded in `paths.latest_run_pointer`).